Janice Biala: Early life and education

 In 1929 and 1930 Biala participated in group shows at the G.R.D.
 Salon.
 G.R.D. was one of a few New York galleries that showed modernist paintings of both women and men.
 It was a non-profit gallery named in honor of Gladys Roosevelt Dick by her sister, Jean S. Roosevelt.
 Along with Biala's paintings, the 1929 show included works by E. Madeline Shiff, Virginia Parker, and E. Nottingham.
 In a review that appeared in The New York Times, Lloyd Goodrich noted her fine feeling for colors and commented that her work showed similarities to the fauvist paintings of André Derain.
 This remark shows prescience since it was Derain's fellow fauvist, Henri Matisse, about whom she would later write "I have always had Matisse in my belly."
 The 1930 show, assembled by Agnes Weinrich, contained works by Provincetown artists, including Charles Demuth, Oliver Chaffee, Karl Knaths, William and Lucy L'Engle, Niles Spencer, Marguerite and William Zorach, as well as ones by Biala and her brother Jack.

 During the 1920s Biala had painted using the name Janice Tworkov.
-Soon after the close of the G.R.D. exhibition in February she changed her name to Biala.
+Soon after the close of the G.R.D. exhibition in February, she changed her name to Biala.
 She adopted the new name on advice from her friend and fellow Provincetown painter, William Zorach, in order to avoid confusion with her brother Jack.
-She had been supporting herself with a series of low paying jobs and when the G.R.D. shows had not produced sales of her work she accepted an invitation from her friend, Eileen Lake to accompany her on a trip to Paris.
+She had been supporting herself with a series of low-paying jobs and when the G.R.D. shows had not produced sales of her work she accepted an invitation from her friend, Eileen Lake to accompany her on a trip to Paris.
 There, on May 1, she met the author, Ford Madox Ford.
 Although they did not marry, the two became inseparable, living and working together until Ford's death in 1939.
-Less than half Ford's age, she was vigorous, ambitious, and gradually becoming more confident in her ability as an artist.
+Less than half of Ford's age, she was vigorous, ambitious, and gradually becoming more confident in her ability as an artist.
 In contrast, he continued to write prolifically but his best work was behind him and his health was declining.
 The two of them endured dire financial straits, often raising their own vegetables in a kitchen garden attached to the villa they rented near Toulon.
 Biala made portraits of Ford and contributed artwork to his books.
 Ford incorporated versions of Biala in his writings, including a poem, "Coda," a late (1936) addition to the "buckshee" sequence of poems composed in 1932.
 The poem is addressed to Haïchka, the diminutive form of her Hebrew name, Schenehaia, meaning "pretty creature."
 It celebrates "all my past and all your promise" and it praises her for possessing a magnetic personality, always unpredictable, and for bringing vitality and productive energy to their relationship.
 Despite their continual struggle against poverty, they managed to maintain close contacts with writers and artists, including Gertrude Stein, Ezra Pound, Pablo Picasso, Henri Matisse, and Constantin Brâncuși.